 “Santa Barbara County is one of California’s great Chardonnay areas and a case can be made that it is the greatest.”
 He especially recommends Chardonnays crafted in Santa Maria Valley and Sta.
 Rita Hills.
 By the way, here’s a good wine buying tip from Mr. Heimoff: “…both 2007 and 2008 were very great years for Chardonnay in Santa Barbara County.”

-One of the things that makes Santa Barbara wine tours so appealing is the diversity of the Santa Barbara Wine Country.
+One of the things that makes a wine tour of the Santa Barbara Wine Country so appealing is its diversity.
 While Sta.
 Rita Hills and Santa Maria Valley excel in producing superior Burgundian varietals, another of the regions AVAs–Santa Ynez Valley of Sideways fame–is remarkable for the wide range of quality wines it produces in an area densely packed with wineries.

 As I mentioned above, the region is mostly known for its Rhone varietals, especially Syrah, but there are also some excellent Bordeaux blends and Italian and Spanish varietals being made in Santa Ynez Valley.

-Santa Barbara wine tours have much to offer.
+The Santa Barbara Wine Country has so much to offer.
 First and foremost, an incredible number and variety of fantastic wineries and vineyards to visit including: the beautiful Curtis Winery, the environmentally conscious Sunstone Vinyards and Winery, the unassuming Kalrya Winery, the stately Bridlewood Estate Winery, the quaint Brander Vineyard, the elegant Gainey Vineyard, the cozy Buttonwood Farms Winery, the bucolic Beckman Vineyards, the rustic Foxen Winery, the colorful Blackjack Ranch Vineyards and Winery, and the grand Fess Parker Winery.

-Besides the wineries, the Santa Barbara Wine Country lets you enjoy golden Southern California sunshine, sweeping, bucolic vistas, fine restaurants and friendly people when you embark on your own wine tour.
+And it’s not just the wineries.
+In the Santa Barbara Wine Country, you can enjoy golden Southern California sunshine, sweeping, bucolic vistas, fine restaurants and friendly people when you embark on your own wine tour.
 One of the best ways to do that is by limousine.
 Click on the link for info on renting your own Santa Barbara wine tours limo.

-Below is the trailer for the award-winning movie Sideways, which put a spotlight on the Santa Barbara Wine Country.
-It’s a great movie, and I thank the filmmakers for raising the profile of California Pinot Noir with the so called “Sideways effect.”
+Below is the trailer for the award-winning movie Sideways, which put a spotlight on the Santa Barbara Wine Country when it came out in 2004.
+It’s a great movie–it’s one of those movies that you appreciate more the more time you see it–and I’m thankful that it raised the profile and increased the popularity of California Pinot Noir with the so called “Sideways effect.”
 I wouldn’t take Miles famous abhorrence of Merlot too seriously though.
-The wine geek joke in the story is that Miles’most prized bottle of wine is a Château Cheval Blanc, which is an unusual Bordeaux in that Merlot plays a predominant part in the blend, up to 60%.
+The wine geek joke in the movie is that Miles’ most prized bottle of wine is a Château Cheval Blanc, which is an unusual Bordeaux in that Merlot plays a predominant part in the blend, up to 60%.